0xack13/thgtoa/guide.md

         -   Requires full wipe of your laptop

-        -   No use with an SSD drive due to requirement of disabling Trim Operations[^137].
+        -   No use with an SSD drive due to requirement of disabling Trim[^137] Operations[^138].
 This will severely degrade the performance/health of your SSD drive over time.

 **As you can see, Route C really only offers two privacy advantages over the others and it will only be of use against a "soft" (lawful and nice) adversary.**